-Before and after photos pf switching to NDT are powerful and scream volumes.
+Before and after photos of switching thyroid medication from something that wasn’t working to something that does, are powerful and say volumes.

-In my Facebook support group, members have told me they find them really helpful and motivating to look at.
-So, I committed to taking photos of myself throughout my thyroid journey, to show the difference NDT has had on me, too.
-You can see these below.
+In my Facebook support group, members have told me they find them really helpful and inspiring to look at.
+So, I committed to taking photos of myself throughout my thyroid journey of switching to NDT, to show the difference it has had on me, too.

-The picture to the right makes me feel sad whenever I look at it.
+This picture makes me feel sad whenever I look at it.

 I was at my worst, symptoms-wise, when I took this photo.
 I felt like no one believed how awful I really felt.
 I was lost, confused and pretty darn scared.
-I was overwhelmingly exhausted, my body ached like the worst flu I’d ever had, and so I KNEW something wasn’t right.
-I’d been feeling this way since September 2014 and it was only getting worse.
+I was overwhelmingly exhausted, my body ached like the worst flu I’d ever had, and so I knew something wasn’t right.
+I’d been feeling this way since September 2014 and it was only getting worse as time went on.

-Iron tablets were never going to ‘fix it’, so I was forced to live another couple more months miserably.
 Of course, I felt nothing but worse, two months later.
-At that point, my TSH was even higher, and I was put on Levothyroxine for my thyroid (July 2015).
+At that point, my TSH was even higher, and I was started on Levothyroxine for my hypothyroidism in July 2015.

 I had over 20 total symptoms by this point, meaning I had gained more than when I was just tired back in March before being put on Levothyroxine.

 I was gaining more and more symptoms whilst on Levothyroxine.

 These included, but were not limited to: